About me

 News

-April 2024: I will be attending Oregon Programming Languages Summer School!
+June 2024: I attended Oregon Programming Languages Summer School

 September 2023: Started Ph.D. at UW Madison Computer Sciences